xaverfleer/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/hooks/actions.md

 ### Description

-<p>This hook gives extensions the chance to add or update meta data on the $order.
-Throwing an exception from a callback attached to this action will make the Checkout Block render in a warning state, effectively preventing checkout.</p> <p>This is similar to existing core hook woocommerce_checkout_update_order_meta.
-We're using a new action:</p> <ul> <li>To keep the interface focused (only pass $order, not passing request data).</li> <li>This also explicitly indicates these orders are from checkout block/StoreAPI.</li> </ul>
+This hook gives extensions the chance to add or update metadata on the $order.
+Throwing an exception from a callback attached to this action will make the Checkout Block render in a warning state, effectively preventing checkout.
+This is similar to existing core hook woocommerce_checkout_update_order_meta.
+We're using a new action:

+- To keep the interface focused (only pass $order, not passing request data).
+- This also explicitly indicates these orders are from checkout block/StoreAPI.

 ### Parameters